Homebrew/homebrew-bundle/Readme.md

     $ brew brewdle

-### Install via rubygems

-The recommended way to use brewdler is via Homebrew tap but you can install it via RubyGems:

-    $ gem install brewdler

-Then use it with the following command:

-    $ brewdle install

 ## Note

 Homebrew does not support installing specific versions of a library, only the most recent one so there is no good mechanism for storing installed versions in a .lock file.